Topological derivative approach for deep neural network architecture adaptation: Introduction

 \subsection{Our contributions}

 In this work, we derive an algorithm for progressively increasing a neural network’s depth inspired by topology optimization.
-In particular, we provide solutions to the following questions: i) Where to add a new layer; ii) When to add a new layer; and iii) How to initialize the new layer?
-We shall present two versions of the algorithm: i) a semi-automated version where a predefined scheduler is used to decide when a new layer needs to be added during the training phase \cite{evci2022gradmax}; ii) a fully automated growth process in which a validation metric is employed to automatically detect when a new layer needs to be added.
+In particular, we provide solutions to the following questions: i) Where to add a new layer; ii) When to add a new layer; and iii) How to initialize the new layer? {We will show that our approach leads to a data-dependent, position dependent initialization of an added layer.} We shall present two versions of the algorithm: i) a semi-automated version where a predefined scheduler is used to decide when a new layer needs to be added during the training phase \cite{evci2022gradmax}; ii) a fully automated growth process in which a validation metric is employed to automatically detect when a new layer needs to be added.
 Our method does not have the limitation that the loss function needs to plateau before growing such as those in \cite{wu2019splitting,kilcher2018escaping}.
 Our algorithm is based on deriving a closed-form expression for the topological derivative for a shape functional with respect to a neural network (\cref{exist_th}).
 To that end, in \cref{admissible_pert} and \cref{prop_admissible} we introduce the concept of admissible perturbation and suggest ways for constructing an admissible perturbation.
 In \cref{deriv_algo}, we show that the first-order optimality condition leads to an eigenvalue problem whose solution determines where a new layer needs to be inserted along with the associated parametric initialization for the added layer.
 The efficiency of our proposed algorithm is explored in \cref{experim} by carrying out extensive numerical investigations with different architectures on prototype regression and classification problems.